-Where to stay in Sofia first time? for nightlife, budget backpackers, foodies, and family?
-This post will help you to decide the best areas to stay in Sofia (include video and map), and the best hotels in Sofia for all budget travelers.
+In this post, I will help you to find Where to stay in Sofia first time, best areas to stay in Sofia for tourists (with a video and map), and best hotels in Sofia for all budgets (including the hotel where I stayed).

 With a population of 2 million, Sofia is one of the oldest cities in Europe and has gathered culture from several eras – Roman, Greek, Ottoman, and Soviet.
 Sofia is the capital and largest city of Bulgaria, a seat of government, embassies, and many local universities.
 But also have a large hotel base, unique restaurants, and many entertainment venues.